George Sanders: All About Eve and beyond

 In 1961, he appeared in The Rebel with Tony Hancock before being top-billed in Cairo (1963), then appeared in The Cracksman (1963), Dark Purpose (1964), and The Golden Head (1964).
 Peter Sellers and Sanders appeared together in The Pink Panther sequel A Shot in the Dark (1964).
 Sanders had earlier inspired Sellers's character Hercules Grytpype-Thynne in the BBC radio comedy series The Goon Show (1951–60).

 In 1966, Sanders declared bankruptcy due to some poor investments.

-Sanders was cast in the musical comedy, Sherry!, but withdrew from the show while it was out-of-town.
+Sanders was cast in the musical comedy Sherry! but withdrew from the show while it was out-of-town.
 He was replaced by Clive Revill for Broadway.

 Final films

 Sanders appeared briefly in the espionage thriller The Quiller Memorandum (1966), and in the crime-thriller Warning Shot (1967).
-He followed those up by voicing the bengal tiger Shere Khan in Disney's animated hit film The Jungle Book (1967).
+He followed those up by voicing Shere Khan in Disney's animated film The Jungle Book (1967).
 He was featured in a quadruple role in the Sonny & Cher vehicle Good Times (1967), William Friedkin's debut film; followed by an eclectic variety of low-budget films, such as The Candy Man (1969) and the campy The Girl from Rio (1969).

 In 1969, Sanders announced his retirement from acting.
 He had a major supporting role in John Huston's The Kremlin Letter (1970), in which his first scene showed him dressed in drag and playing the piano in a gay bar in San Francisco.
 He also obtained supporting roles in Doomwatch (1972) and Endless Night (1972), the latter being an adaptation of Agatha Christie's novel of the same name.
 He received top billing for his final film, Psychomania (1973), released posthumously.